serge-web/serge/development-standards.md

 - `index.tsx` - The component logic and main UI
 - `index.spec.txt` - The tests for the component
-- `index.stories.tsx` - The Storybook file for the component
+- `index.stories.mdx` - The Storybook file for the component
 - `styles.module.scss` - The scoped component styling
 - `/images` - Any component-specific images
 - `/helpers` - Additional logic for the component which makes sense to be separated from the index (ensure tests also exist for these)